Compare and Contrast Short Stories

 - Read aloud the two stories, pausing to answer any clarifying questions.

 - Then, instruct students to read the stories again with a partner.

 - Model how to complete the character comparison (the first row in the table).

-- Then, instruct students to work with their partner to complete the rest of the story comparison.
+- Instruct students to work with their partner to complete the rest of the story comparison.

 - Circulate to offer assistance as needed.

 - Hand out the Compare and Contrast Fairy Tales worksheet to students and read the directions aloud.